-Through progressive feasibility reviews and cross-cutting stakeholder consultation, the design was modified such that the power plant was relocated 70 km West of the original site, and the sub-station and BESS pairing was shifted several kilometres up the North.
-The translocation of the PV power plant necessitated the establishment of a 70-km OTL, to interconnect the 500 MW PV plant with the distant sub-station.
-This set-up was determined to be the best and final locational alternative, considering the absence of strategically located, low-value (unoccupied) land with suitable technical advantages elsewhere in the district.
+Through progressive feasibility reviews and cross-cutting stakeholder consultation, the design was modified such that the power plant was split into two plants (100 MW, 400 MW), with the bigger section relocated 70-km West of the original site, and the sub-station and BESS pairing was shifted further out North.
+The translocation of the 400 MW PV plant necessitated the establishment of a 70-km OTL, to interconnect the 400 MW PV plant with the distant sub-station.
+This set-up was the determined to be the best and final locational alternative, considering the absence of strategically located, low-value (unoccupied) land with suitable technical advantages elsewhere in the region.